hhenson/hgraph/docs/source/concepts/node_based_computation.rst

 call the function and take the result and apply it to the output (if present).

 As a user though, a node is a decorated Python function.
-There are a number of decorators that can be used to indicate the function is in fact a node, these depenend on the nature of the node you are creating.
+There are a number of decorators that can be used to indicate the function is in fact a node, these depend on the nature of the node you are creating.

 There are three key types of nodes, namely: source, compute and sink nodes.